geb/geb/doc/manual/src/chapters/070-javascript.md

-# Javascript
+# Javascript, AJAX and Dynamic Pages

+This section discusses how to deal with some of the challenges in testing and/or automating modern web applications.

+## The “js” object

-Geb provides some support over and above what WebDriver provides.
+The browser instance exposes a “`js`” object that provides support for working with Javascript over and above what WebDriver provides.
 It's important to understand how WebDriver does handle Javascript, which is through a driver's implementation of [`JavascriptExecutor`](javascriptexecutor)'s [`executeScript()`](execscript) method.

 > Before reading further, it's **strongly** recommended to read the description of [`executeScript()`](execscript) in order to understand how type conversion works between the two worlds.

-Remember that you can get access to the driver instance via the browser…
+You can execute Javascript like you would with straight WebDriver using the driver instance via the browser…

     assert browser.driver.executeScript("return arguments[0];", 1) == 1

 This is a bit long winded, and as you would expect Geb uses the dynamism of Groovy to make life easier.

-## The “js” object

-The browser instance exposes a “`js`” object that provides the syntax sweetness.
-It is available implicitly in pages and modules.
+> The [JavascriptExecutor](javascriptexecutor) interface does not define any contract in regards to the driver's responsibility when there is some issue executing Javascript.
+All drivers however throw _some kind_ of exception when this happens.

 ### Accessing Variables